-Prior to claiming for any EPS R2 prescriptions ensure procedures will ensure that prescriptions are submitted with all of the (a) correct exemption category (b) the correct endorsements where needed.
+Prior to claiming for any EPS R2 prescriptions ensure procedures will ensure that prescriptions are submitted with both of the following: (a) correct exemption category; and (b) the correct endorsements.

-Prior to submitting ensure that the correct exemption category has been applied to each EPS prescription.
+Ensure that the correct exemption category has been applied to each EPS prescription before it is submitted.
 See here.
 Some contractors have found that it easier to capture the exemptions information onto the electronic message whilst the patient is present.

-Prior to submitting ensure that the correct endorsement has been applied to each EPS prescription.
+Apply the correct endorsement to each EPS prescription before you submit it.
 See more information here.

 Claiming within time and before expiry

-EPS prescriptions are normally to be submitted and claimed by the 5th in the month after the month in which supply had been made.
+EPS prescriptions are normally submitted and claimed by the 5th of the month, after the month in which supply had been made.
 You will also need to ensure that prescriptions are submitted in a timely way to prevent them reaching the six month expiry date.
 This takes place six months after the final ‘dispense notification’.
 See more information here.

 Frequently asked questions